htcondor/htcondor/docs/grid-computing/grid-universe.rst

     globus_resubmit = NumSystemHolds == (NumGlobusSubmits + 1) * 4

-If you are concerned about unknown or malicious grid sites reporting to your *condor\_collector*, you should use HTCondor’s security options, documented in Section \ `3.8 <Security.html#x36-2680003.8>`__.
+If you are concerned about unknown or malicious grid sites reporting to your *condor_collector*, you should use HTCondor's security options, documented in Section \ `3.8 <Security.html#x36-2680003.8>`__.